-- 11c.
+11c.
 Special Child Health Services

-- 1. Coordinator Monday through Friday (no rotation) 8:00 am to 4:00 pm
+- 1. Coordinator Monday through Friday (no rotation) 7:30am to 3:30pm

 - 2. RNs Monday through Friday

-8:00 am to 4:00 pm
+7:00am to 3:00pm or 8:00 am to 4:00 pm

-Equitable rotation on Wednesdays, 11:00 am to 7:00 pm
+Equitable rotation on Monday through Friday, 11:00 am to 7:00 pm, based on the needs of the client, seniority, and staff preferences.

-And Saturdays, 9:00 am to 12:00 pm

-(unless otherwise mandated by the Grant)

-ARTICLE 7-TEMPORARY ASSIGNMENTS
+ARTICLE 7 TEMPORARY ASSIGNMENTS

 - 1. Professional nurses may be temporarily assigned by the Employing Units or Facilities for a period not to exceed ten (10) consecutive working days in any sixty-five (65) work day period to work in a different professional nursing title in the same or different salary range. - 2.
-Whenever any Registered Nurse or Nurse Manager fills the position of Supervisor or another supervisory position, (i.e., covering the Nursing Office), she/he shall be paid a three dollars and seventy-five cent (\$3.75) differential added to his/her base pay for all hours worked in such a capacity. - Whenever a Supervisor of Nurses is assigned to temporarily assume the administrative duties of an Assistant Director of Nurses, that Supervisor of Nurses will be given a job differential payment of three dollars and seventy-five cents (\$3.75) per hour over and above all other money she is entitled to pursuant to any other terms of this Agreement. - 4.
+Whenever any Registered Nurse or Nurse Manager fills the position of Supervisor or another supervisory position, (i.e., covering the Nursing Office), she/he shall be paid a four dollars (\$4.00) differential added to his/her base pay for all hours worked in such a capacity. - 3.
+Whenever a Supervisor of Nurses is assigned to temporarily assume the administrative duties of an Assistant Director of Nurses, that Supervisor of Nurses will be given a job differential payment of three dollars and seventy-five cents (\$3.75) per hour over and above all other money she is entitled to pursuant to any other terms of this Agreement. - 4.
 There will be no compounding of the monies paid for temporary assignments pursuant to this Article. - 5.
 Working Out of Classification - A) Conditions for Nursing office coverage: - 1.
 Coverage is rotated after overtime has been offered and declined by the Assistant Directors. - 2.
 In order to work out of title in coverage of the Nursing Office, a functional and procedural orientation shall have been completed within the previous six (6) months of such assignment.
 If more than six (6) months has elapsed since the orientation, without working in such a supervisory position it shall be repeated prior to such assignment.
-This orientation shall consist of a specific skills check list. - 3.
+This orientation shall consist of a specific skills check list.
+The ADON job description and a volunteer signup sheet shall be posted annually. - 3.
 When working out of title in the Nursing Office, the nurse shall be provided with the Staffing Office and bathroom keys, staffing schedules, and home telephone numbers of the Nursing Staff. - B) Charge Nurse: (Effective upon full execution of the agreement) - 1.
 In the absence of the Nurse Manager, for two (2) or more hours, on every unit, on each shift, the most senior RN on duty will assume the Charge Nurse responsibility.
 If only one RN is on duty, she/he shall assume charge.
 The Charge Nurse shall not be floated. - 2.
 Effective January 1, 2007, the "Charge" differential shall be increased to forty-five cents (\$.45) per hour for all hours worked and shall be added to the base pay of any nurse so designated.